VaibhavKansagara/xapian-gsoc-proposal/proposal.rst

 Week-10 July 29-August 5

-Chek the implementation of features,rankers and scorers.
+Check the implementation of features,rankers and scorers.

 Week-11 August 5-August 12